bloeys/nset/README.md

 ## Benchmarks

-NSet is faster than the built-in Go hash map in all operations (add, check, delete) by `~50% to ~3900%` (and even `8130x` checking equality) depending on the operation and data size.
+NSet is generally faster than the built-in Go hash map by `~50% to ~3900%` (and even `8130x` checking equality) depending on the operation and data size.

-In the benchmarks below, ones that have 'Rand' in the name mean that access patterns are randomized to test certain use cases.
+In the benchmarks below, ones that have 'Rand' in the name mean that access patterns are randomized to test worst case scenarios.
 To make sure the test is fair the seed is the same for both Go Map and NSet.
 Here both suffer slowdowns but NSet remains faster.

 Adding all uint32 to the map would eat tons of RAM, so we limit both NSet and Map to 10 Million values (0->10M).
 But because